 Effective July 1, 2020, a new option exists for appealing certain land use decisions involving questions of “housing” or “housing development.”
-The New Hampshire Housing Appeals board, based in Concord, NH, is meant to provide a faster and more cost-effective route for appealing local zoning decisions than the superior court.
-The boards’ jurisdiction and procedures are found in RSA 679.
+The New Hampshire Housing Appeals Board is meant to provide a faster and more cost-effective route for appealing local zoning decisions than the superior court.
+The board is based in Concord, NH.
+Their jurisdiction and procedures are found in RSA 679.

 1) Composition of the Housing Appeals Board

-The Housing Appeals Board will be composed of three members experienced in land use or housing development – with at least one being an attorney and another a professional engineer or land surveyor.
+The Housing Appeals Board will be made up of three members.
+They will be experienced in land use or housing development.
+At least one will be an attorney and another a professional engineer or land surveyor.
 All board members will be appointed by the New Hampshire Supreme Court and commissioned by the governor for 5-year terms.

-The board member roles are meant to be full-time positions, and the members are precluded from representing or testifying in the land use cases that appear before the board.
+The board member roles are meant to be full-time positions.
+The members are precluded from representing or testifying in the land use cases that appear before the board.

 2) Housing Appeals Board Authority

-The board can hear appeals from final decisions of municipal boards, committees, and commissions, and has the authority to affirm, reverse, or modify these final decisions.
+The board can hear appeals from final decisions of municipal boards, committees, and commissions.
+It has the authority to affirm, reverse, or modify these final decisions.

 While the board’s authority only covers questions of “housing” and “housing development,” the statute describes these terms in a relatively broad manner and may include appeals from: